×

 • Prepaid plans lock in today’s prices but can only be used for funeral expenses.

-• Insurance policies may pay out a lump sum but may cost more than the payout in the long run.
+• Insurance policies may pay out a lump sum but may cost more than buying a funeral plan in the long run.

 • Comparing providers and understanding costs and payment options is crucial before choosing a plan.